-Mental models are important in interface design because they help the designer know what the user expects.
-Users form their mental models from experience with other web sites, applications, and daily interactions.
-They expect their interactions with your service to be the same, or similar.
-If you do want to change their behavior, make sure it easy for them to understand the new way of interacting by mapping the new model to their previous mental model.
+Mental models play a very important role in user interface (UI) design.
+Mental models help designers understand what users expect from a system and how they will likely interact with the interface.
+Users form mental models by drawing on their experiences with other websites, applications, and everyday interactions.
+They expect their interactions with your service to be similar, or the same.
+If you change behavior, make it easy for them to understand by mapping the new mental model to their mental model of how things work currently.

 A mental model is the user’s perception and explanation of how things work.
 In the example of the mental model map above, you can see during the registration section, the user registers and pays for the marathon.
 The runner expects an e-commerce like a checkout process from other online purchases, but actually, there is a mail-in form that makes them nervous.
 In the training section, the user expects to be running marathon-length runs to train, but in reality, they are not supposed to.
 In the planning section, there is the choice to stay the night at the start line, at a hotel, or to drive up the morning of the event.
 Not having been in the area before, there wasn’t much expectation of the camping, so the runner chose to drive up the day of the race.
 After being there, the mental model of the participant changed when they noticed the camping options are actually nice.